 As humans have progressed – living longer and better in more parts of the world – we’ve done so at the expense of the environment.
 What’s needed is political and popular will – a bold stance to redesign the world, if only for our own species’ survival.
 But this resolve has proven elusive, as Nathaniel Rich’s recent New York Times piece “Losing Earth” made clear.
 A few years ago, Naomi Klein put forward the Leap Manifesto, but do we have the imagination to reconceive our capitalist systems?
 That, of course, is another film.
 If Anthropocene: The Human Epoch’s primary objective is to establish the Anthropocene era, it has succeeded.
 Together with Burtynsky’s Manufactured Landscapes and Watermark, it is a monumental document that cannot be countered by even the most bald-faced climate denier.

 Anthropocene: The Human Epoch is screening at TIFF (last dates are September 11 and 12).
-It will also take the shape of an exhibition at the AGO, from September 28 to January 6, 2019.
-Edward Burtynsky, Jennifer Baichwal and Nicholas de Pencier will deliver an artist’s talk at AGO on November 8.
+It is also an exhibition (first mounted at the AGO, from September 28 to January 6, now on at the National Gallery of Canada, until February 24, 2019).